-NPT tests are applicable when the data is ranked in order.
+NPT tests are applicable when the data are ranked in order.
 In these tests, we assign ranks to the data values and analyze results using ranks, instead of using original data for assessment.
 So if you come across any problems where you need to assess the ranks of data then you should use NPT tests for analysis.

 There are situations when your data consist of extreme values or outliers, in that case, the mean of sample data gets affected so in such cases median better represents the center of the distribution.
-And we already talked about this that when median better represents the center of distribution then you must use NPT tests for analysis.
+And we already talked about this when the median better represents the center of distribution then you must use NPT tests for analysis.

-There is a general rule states that “when your data follows normal distribution use parametric tests and when your data follows non-normal distribution then go for non parametric tests“.
+There is a general rule that states “when your data follows normal distribution use parametric tests and when your data follows non-normal distribution then go for non parametric tests“.
 There are some situations when data does not follow a normal distribution. let’s have a look at that –

 1. When the outcome is rank or ordinal variable –

-We already talked about what ordinal data is, for example – suppose you are a quality engineer in a smartphone company and today, you have asked to check the quality of mobile phone after repair and you should measure the quality of mobile phone on the basis of 5 points ordinal scale with the response option of worst mobile, good mobile, average mobile. excellent mobile etc. So whatever data you will collect here is ordinal data.
+We already talked about what ordinal data is, for example – suppose you are a quality engineer in a smartphone company, and today, you have asked to check the quality of a mobile phone after repair and you should measure the quality of the mobile phone on the basis of 5 points ordinal scale with the response option of worst mobile, good mobile, average mobile. excellent mobile etc. So whatever data you will collect here is ordinal data.

 Similarly, rank data means in the same example instead of 5 points ordinal scale if you have asked to rank the mobile phones on the basis of its feature from 1 to 10.
 Then at the end whatever data you collect here is rank data.
 So both these types of data do not follow a normal distribution and to analyze it we need to use NPT tests.